mar10/wunderbaum/docs/tutorial/contribute.md

 Issues can be reported in the [bug tracker](https://github.com/mar10/wunderbaum/issues).

+!!! info

-?> Try your best to make fixing as easy as possible.
+    Try your best to make fixing as easy as possible.
     Do not assume that bugs are fixed, just because they are reported:
     Please understand that issues are likely to be closed, if they are hard to reproduce.

 A bug report should contain: